-Stage 6: Selection and Appointment
+Stage 6: SELECTION & APPOINTMENT

 The selection of applicants is based on qualifications, and the ability to do the job as determined by the results of the recruitment process.
 The successful applicants will be contacted with a conditional offer of appointment as a probationary firefighter to the North Kawartha Fire Department.
-Conditions will include producing a favorable vulnerable sector check and favorable drivers abstract.
+Conditions will include producing a favorable criminal reference check and a favorable drivers abstract.
 Upon verbal acceptance, written confirmation will be forwarded providing a start date.
 The applicant will be required to sign and return the confirmation letter before being appointed.
 Successful applicants will be assigned to a station based upon the requirements of the Department, residential address and/or primary employment address, as applicable.